 Stabilization, not stifling, is the best way to endure during a recession.
 In past downturns, many companies that increased advertising spend captured market share from more conservative rivals.
 They did so at a lower cost than typical and were rewarded by continued growth following the recession’s end.

 But understandably, it can be hard to justify increasing budgets in times of uncertainty.
-So an effective, less risky strategy is to find that “extra cash” in other, less vital business operations.
+So an effective, less risky strategy during a downturn is to find that “extra cash” in other, less vital business operations.

 4. Innovate and Pivot into New Mediums